Zirias/xmoji/README.md

     Xmoji*scrollBarWidth: 12
     Xmoji*scrollBarMinHeight: 25

+## Runtime configuration

+Runtime configuration is work in progress, currently only the history of recently used emojis is stored in the configuration file.
+This file is automatically monitored for external changes.

+By default, Xmoji will use a configuration file in these places:

+* `${XDG_CONFIG_HOME}/xmoji.cfg`, if `XDG_CONFIG_HOME` is set.
+* `${HOME}/.config/xmoji.cfg`, if `HOME` is set.
+* `~/.config/xmoji.cfg`, with `~` refering to the home directory obtained from the passwd database.

+The location of the configuration file can be overridden from the command line with `-cfg`, e.g.

+    xmoji -cfg /tmp/xmoji.cfg

+CAUTION: Xmoji will attempt to create missing directories for storing its runtime configuration.

 ## Building

 To obtain the source from git, make sure to include submodules, e.g. with the